rbredow/robbredow.com/content/posts/2024-08-15-lucasfilm-at-d23.md

 ![Jedi Sully](/images/2024/08/20240809-DSCF3368.avif "Jedi Sully") *Two Jedi, including Jedi Sully from Monsters, inc*

-For more details and stories from the show I recommend this coverage from [Coffee With Kenobi](https://www.jedinews.com/podcasts/articles/coffee-with-kenobi-782-3-d23-day-two-and-day-three/) where Dan chats with me and provides audio coverage of the StageCraft presentation from the show floor.
+For more details and stories from the show I recommend this coverage from [Coffee With Kenobi](https://www.jedinews.com/podcasts/articles/coffee-with-kenobi-782-3-d23-day-two-and-day-three/) where Dan chats with the team and provides audio coverage of the StageCraft presentation from the show floor.